Should I Wait to Sell or List Now?

 “What needs to be true for this to be the right decision?”

-When viewed this way, the decision becomes less about predicting the market and more about understanding your position within it.
+When viewed this way, the focus shifts away from predicting the market and toward understanding your position within it.

-Clarity in those areas does more to inform the decision than any attempt to forecast market conditions.
+Clarity in these areas does more to inform the decision than any attempt to forecast market conditions.

 The Moment That Often Gets Missed